MarkRobitaille/COMP3040A2/README.md

     ## Section Header
     ### Subsection Header
     ```
 6. Add bullet points to areas in your resume that need them.
-You can do this by adding a `*` followed by a space and the text you want in the bullet.
+You can do this by adding a `*` symbol followed by a space and the text you want in the bullet.
     ```
     * List Item 1
     * List Item 2